ycechungAI/goose/documentation/docs/getting-started/providers.md

 ## Configure Provider

-To configure your chosen provider or see available options, run `goose configure` in the CLI or visit the `Provider Settings` page in the Goose Desktop.
+To configure your chosen provider or see available options, run `goose configure` in the CLI or visit the `Settings` page in the Goose Desktop.

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>
   **To update your LLM provider and API key:**
-  1. Click `...` in the upper right corner
+  1. Click the gear on the Goose Desktop toolbar
-  2. Click `Advanced Settings`
+  1. Click `Advanced Settings`
-  3. Next to `Models`, click `Browse`
+  1. Under `Models`, click `Configure provider`
-  4. Click `Configure` in the upper right corner
+  1. Click `Configure` on the LLM provider to update
-  4. Press the `+` button next to the provider of your choice
-  5. Add additional configurations (API key, host, etc) then press `submit`
+  1. Add additional configurations (API key, host, etc) then press `submit`

   **To change provider model**
-  1. Click `...` in the upper right corner
+  1. Click the gear on the Goose Desktop toolbar
   2. Click `Advanced Settings`
-  3. Next to `Models`, click `Browse`
+  3. Under `Models`, click `Switch models`
-  4. Scroll down to `Add Model`
   5. Select a Provider from drop down menu
-  6. Enter Model name
+  6. Select a model from drop down menu
-  7. Press `+ Add Model`
+  7. Press `Select Model`

   You can explore more models by selecting a `provider` name under `Browse by Provider`.
 A link will appear, directing you to the provider's website.
 Once you've found the model you want, return to step 6 and paste the model name.
   </TabItem>